Skip to main content

 Aloe vera

-Aloe vera is a gentle ingredient.
+Aloe vera is a gentle and safe ingredient.
 You can apply it safely up to 3 times a day on your scalp to keep it hydrated and calm irritation.
 Continue this daily routine for up to a month to see full results.
+And what about aloe vera as oral supplement?
+This kind of oral supplement do not show any benefits on scalp psoriasis.

-Pure Aloe Vera Oil
+Organic Aloe Vera Gel

 • Non-GMO